Welcome to the Worldwide Greathead family my One-Name Study - Person Page 522

 #13045, b.
 1851

-Relationship=Great-grandson of George Greathead.
+Great-grandson of George Greathead

 Appears on charts:

-Chart 3: George Greathead
+Chart 3 - George Greathead

-Robert Greathead was born in 1851 in Richmond, Yorkshire, England.1 He was the son of George Greathead and Ann Stott.1 In the census of 30 March 1851 at Melmersby, Yorkshire, England, he was listed as the son of George Greathead.2 In the census of 7 April 1861 in Gornonadgild, Carlton Highdale, Yorkshire, England, he was listed as the grand son of John Stott.3 He and George Greathead emigrated on 9 March 1863 from Yorkshire, England, to Australia on "Golden City" at the invitation their Uncle Robert Greathead.
-Robert and Mr Gladwell were responsible for establishing the first timber mill in Maryborough (about 100km South of Bundaburg, Queensland) This became known as the Union Mill.
-Soon after they moved there and were pioneers in the sugar industry.
-Their farm was called "Penhillvate" after George's family home/village, Penhill in Yorkshire.4
+Robert Greathead was born in 1851 in Richmond, Yorkshire, England.1 He was the son of George Greathead and Ann Stott.1 In the census of 30 March 1851 at Melmerby, Yorkshire, England, he was listed as the son of George Greathead.2 In the census of 7 April 1861 in Gammersgill, Carlton Highdale, Yorkshire, England, he was listed as the grand son of John Stott.3 Robert and George emigrated on 4 March 1863 from Yorkshire, England, to Australia on "Golden City" at the invitation their Uncle Robert Greathead.
+This ship part of the Black Bull line was renamed the Golden City in 1861, she was built in 1851 and named The Challenger.
+The ship sailed from London on 30 November, stopping off on 10 December in Queenstown, Cork in Ireland to take on a further 237 emigrants.
+The Golden City arrived in Moreton Bay on 4 March 1863

 Sources of Information